byterubpay/byterub-site/_posts/2019-01-05-logs-for-the-Community-meeting-held-on-2019-01-05.md

 **\<fordoes>** But what confidence will donators have if Koviri isn't completed?
 **\<sgp\_>** anyway, it seems like we need a dedicated Kovri / Sekreta meeting.
 My personal thoughts remain in my Reddit comment
 **\<sgp\_>** There will be plenty more discussions in the future
-**\<moneromooo>** About that point: my understanding is that he worked more hours than claimed.
+**\<byterubmooo>** About that point: my understanding is that he worked more hours than claimed.
 So you can also view that sekreta work as unfunded maybe.
 I don't know the numbers though.
-**\<rehrar>** if you want my honest (current) opinion, I say that he has donated a bajillion hours to Kovri and otherwise over his stay in Monero. give the man his money, end the proposal, and the community can decide what to do next if he opens another one
+**\<rehrar>** if you want my honest (current) opinion, I say that he has donated a bajillion hours to Kovri and otherwise over his stay in ByteRub. give the man his money, end the proposal, and the community can decide what to do next if he opens another one
 **\<rehrar>** The fact of the matter is, he is way over hours for the proposal as it currently stands, just many of those hours are unbilled
 **\<rehrar>** and Kovri will not be completed in a meaningfully expected way with the last two milestones anyways
 **\<endogenic>** that's why we need communication though